cbetta/doxie-scanner/README.md

 [![Gem Version](https://badge.fury.io/rb/doxie-scanner.svg)](https://badge.fury.io/rb/doxie-scanner)

-A scanner to find your the [Doxie Go Wifi](http://getdoxie.com).
-Returns an IP or list of IPs for your Doxie scanner.
-Very useful in combination with the [Doxie API gem](https://github.com/cbetta/doxie).
+A scanner to find your WiFi enabled [Doxie](http://getdoxie.com) scanner.
+It returns a list of IP addressess for all Doxie scanners discovered on your network.

+This Gem is especially useful in combination with the [Doxie client library](https://github.com/cbetta/doxie).

 ## Installation